February 2025 Levies

 Evergreen Public Schools Levy Ballot Measures, 2025

-In the February 11, 2025 special election, voters who live in the Evergreen Public Schools enrollment area will be asked to consider a replacement Educational Programs & Operations Levy (EP&O) and a replacement Safety, Security & Technology Capital Levy (SSTC).
+In the February 11, 2025 special election, voters who live in the Evergreen Public Schools enrollment area will be asked to consider a replacement Educational Programs & Operations levy (EP&O) and a replacement Safety, Security & Technology Capital levy (SSTC).
 This funding helps provide education that prepares students for the jobs of tomorrow.
 See news release on Board of Directors approving levies.

 What the Levies Support